acoustic-content-samples/sample-sites-pzn/README.md

 1. In WCH, go to **All content and assets**
 2. Add one or more `wch_pzn_*` tags defined in the [Create your roles](#create-your-roles) section to some of your pages
-3. Tag one content item of type **Image with information** (unless you've changed this in _personalizedItemLayout.ts_) for each role.
-We tag 1 item for each role because the **Personalized item** displays one piece of content.
+3. Tag one content item of type **Image with information** (unless you've changed this in _personalizedContentLayout.ts_) for each role.
+We tag 1 item for each role because the **Personalized content** displays one piece of content.

 **Note**: Remember that any tagged item will now _only_ show up for logged in users with the associated role or brand.